-This phrase describes our faith, not the trial of our faith: “being much more precious.”
+This phrase emphasizes the genuineness of our faith, not the trial of faith as “being much more precious.”
 Similar uses of the phrase “much more” also occur in:

 Romans 5:9 “Much more then, having now been justified by His blood, we shall be saved from wrath through Him.”

 Romans 5:10 “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”

 Romans 5:15 “But the free gift is not like the offense.
 For if by the one man’s offense many died, much more the grace of God and the gift by the grace of the one Man, Jesus Christ, abounded to many.”

 Romans 5:20 “Moreover the law entered that the offense might abound.
 But where sin abounded, grace abounded much more.”

 Our faith is much more precious than anything else we possess.
 We have nothing more valuable than our faith.
 The closer we get to death, the more we realize how precious it is.